 Sept.
-11 at Historic Town Square from 9:30 a.m. to 11 a.m.
+9 at Historic Town Square, 10 a.m.

-The calm of a late-summer morning 20 years ago was shattered when coordinated terrorist attacks killed nearly 3,000 — including 412 first responders — on September 11, 2001.
+The calm of a late-summer morning was shattered when coordinated terrorist attacks killed nearly 3,000 — including 412 first responders — on September 11, 2001.
 In the ensuing weeks and months, the people of the United States of America came together in a way not often seen.

-It is that feeling of togetherness that the City of St. George, American Legion Post 90, the St. George Exchange Club, United We Pledge and many other community organizations hope to evoke during the free event, “Remembering 9-11: Honoring First Responders and Their Families” on Sept.
-11 at Historic Town Square from 9:30 a.m. to 11 a.m.
+It is that feeling of togetherness that the City of St. George, American Legion Post 90, the St. George Exchange Club, United We Pledge and many other community organizations hope to evoke during the free event, “Patriot Day: Remembering 9/11” on Sept.
+9 at Historic Town Square from 10 a.m. to 11 a.m.

 Kids activities will be available, including patriotic face painting, and the St. George Carousel will be free to ride that morning until noon.